Features and Eligibility

 For more information about applying for a fellowship, visit the Apply for a Fellowship page.

 The deans will select students to be placed with particular projects.
 Given the demand the program may generate, it may not be possible for every faculty project to receive a fellowship.
-The deans may also decide to award teams of two or three fellows to particular projects when the proposed research experience appears to warrant such placements.
+The deans may also decide to award teams of two or three fellows to particular projects when the proposed summer experience appears to warrant such placements.
 Faculty leaders of projects will have an opportunity to turn down the placement of particular students prior to any students being notified.
-Alternate placements will be made in that event.
-Final placements will be announced in April.
+Final placements are expected to be announced by the end of April.